MaDongao/DongaoMa-portfolio/_posts/2019-12-29-Face-Recongnition.md

 published: true
 ---

-This is a brief introduction for a project, "Face Recognition Systems Based on Sparse Representation", funded by Beijing University Students' Scientific Research and Entrepreneurship Action Plan.
+This is a brief introduction for a project, "Face Recognition Systems Based on Sparse Representation", funded by Beijing University Students' Scientific Research and Entrepreneurship Action Plan in 2014.

 The system consisted of three modules: face detection using the Haar classifier, face recognition based on Sparse Representation algorithm, and a database system based on Structured Query Language.